 Things can get pretty hectic the day before and the day of your wedding, so you definitely want to make sure you don’t forget to eat.
 Along with that, however, you want to make sure you eat the right foods.
 Avoid anything that will give you heartburn, indigestion, etc.

 It’s important to take a beat every now and then, so you remember to enjoy the moment and so you don’t wear yourself out before the wedding is even over.
 Make sure your bride does too.

 Chances are, you’re going to have some out of town friends and family come in the day before the wedding.
 Try to spend as much time with them as you can.
 They came to see you and you won’t have that much time to visit the day of the wedding.

-Same goes for getting to sleep on time.
-Your wedding day will be an all day event and you want to be sure that you’re up bright and early and ready to conquer the day.
+The same goes for getting to sleep on time.
+Your wedding day will be an all-day event and you want to be sure that you’re up bright and early and ready to conquer the day.
 Getting enough sleep will make you feel and look your best.

 Most importantly, during your wedding day, be as present as you possibly can.
 Enjoy each moment and soak it in.
 This is an important day for you, you don’t want to be checked out for even a second.
 Especially any time you’re spending with your bride.
 You won’t have a lot of time alone, so enjoy every second you can.

 Along those lines, don’t be afraid of the sentimentality of the day.
 It’s a special moment that you won’t forget for the rest of your life.
 Embrace your emotions.
 Getting a little choked up is completely normal and is absolutely nothing to be ashamed of.

 If you are writing your own vows or reciting anything special, make sure you have those written and rehearsed well-ahead of time, so that you’re not scrambling the day of.